rishabhparasar1011/Telecom-Customer-Churn-Analysis/README.md

 # Telecom-Customer-Churn-Analysis
  ## Project Overview

 Customer churn is a critical challenge for telecom companies, as retaining existing customers is more cost-effective than acquiring new ones.
-This project aims to analyze customer churn patterns using Python, SQL, and Power BI, identifying key factors influencing customer retention.
+This project aims to analyze customer churn patterns using  SQL, and Power BI identifying key factors influencing customer retention.
 The insights from this analysis can help businesses develop data-driven strategies to reduce churn and improve customer satisfaction.

  Objectives